philterd/phileas/docs/docs/filter_policies/filters/custom_filters/identifier.md

 > that input fails with an error naming the filter and the pattern.
 No partially filtered text is returned: a document
 > that looks filtered while the values the pattern covers are still in it is worse than a visible failure.
 The budget is
 > controlled by the `regex.timeout.ms` [setting](../../../settings.md#advanced-settings) (default `1000` ms).
+>
+> The pattern is also checked when the policy is loaded: it is compiled, then run against canary inputs under
+> the same budget.
+A pattern that does not compile, exhausts the budget, or exhausts the stack is rejected
+> there, so the policy fails rather than whichever document first produces a token that reaches the pattern.
+> The check is not exhaustive, so the limits above still apply at filtering time.

 ### Required Parameters